gkowal/dfc77-sync/README.md

  - sounddevices: https://pypi.org/project/sounddevice/

-The code is inspired and based on:
+The code is inspired by and based on:

 - "How to manipulate a radio controlled clock via speaker" by Bastian Born: https://bastianborn.de/radio-clock-hack
 - txtempus by Henner Zeller: https://github.com/hzeller/txtempus/